50.043 - SQL¶

 To inject values, we use the insert statement.

-when values for all columsn are present.
-Furthermore, when inserting values into a table with foreign key constraint, e.g. publish
+Note that we can omit the schema (id, name) when values for all columsn are present.
+Furthermore, when inserting values into a table with foreign key constraint, e.g. publish references article, book and publisher, the values to be inserted must respect the existence of the referenced keys from the referenced tables.

 Mass importing and exporting¶